nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2022-01-17-sweettooth_inc.md

 ![screenshot17](../assets/images/sweettooth_inc/screenshot17.png)

-We can see that is one container currently running with the name,**'sweettoothinc'**.
+We can see that is one container currently running with the name: **'sweettoothinc'**

 Let's check what user this container is run with: